States Assembly: Legislative functions

 A main type of legislation made by the States is known in English simply as a 'Law', and in French as a Loi (not an 'Act' as in the United Kingdom—in Jersey an Act or Acte of the States is an administrative enactment and may be in the nature of secondary legislation).
 After a Law is adopted by the States it is reviewed by the UK Ministry of Justice, then must receive royal assent and be registered with the Royal Court of Jersey before it is 'passed'.

 Concerns have been raised about the adequacy of legislative scrutiny within the Assembly.
 In 2013, the Electoral Commission highlighted that most primary legislation was passed with minimal parliamentary examination, describing this as a 'serious democratic deficit'.
 Similarly, in 2014, the then Bailiff observed that detailed legislative provisions often did not receive the level of scrutiny that would be ideal.

 Further analysis in 2017 by the Assembly's Privileges and Procedures Committee (PPC) revealed that only 19% of the Assembly's time in 2016 was devoted to legislative matters, including debates on both the general principles and detailed articles of proposed laws.
 The PPC also noted that draft legislation was rarely reviewed by scrutiny panels.
 In 2021, the PPC acknowledged some improvements, stating that legislative scrutiny had become a more regular part of the Assembly's work.
 However, they pointed out that progress continued to be hindered by limited time and insufficient expertise.

 Scrutiny functions

 Members of the Assembly are responsible for scrutinising the work of the Council of Ministers, ministers and their departments.

-Under the Assembly's standing orders, there are five permanent Scrutiny panels of backbench members: